Disciple, Daughter, Sister, Athlete, Consultant, Teacher

 I discovered the talents that had made me great at basketball were transferable to other areas of life and extremely valuable in business.
-And I learned how to believe in and support myself the same way I believed in and supported those around me.
+And my faith in God became the foundation of learning how to believe in myself the same way I believed in and supported those around me.

 With inner change came outer change.
 I started to stand out, not just because I'm 6'6" but because of the presence and confidence I brought into each room in every situation.
 It was crazy because I didn't realize it until people I knew started commenting on the difference.

 Whenever I talked about how shy I used to be they would ask me how I changed and what I did to find my confidence.
-And I found that I could still relate to their struggle - in many different areas because of my past - and absolutely loved helping them.
+And I found that I absolutely loved helping people with their own journey.
 It never felt like work.

-And that's where this journey began, to help as many women as possible find confidence, clarity, faith and success in their lives, no matter what they've been through.
+And that's how Confidently His started, to help as many women as possible find identity, confidence, clarity, and success in their lives through God, no matter what they've been through.

 Overall, I love sushi, road trips and own every single Harry Potter movie.
 I’m super absent-minded, an introvert living an extrovert's life, a recovering perfectionist and aspiring essentialist.